FusionAuth/fusionauth-site/site/_posts/2021-08-18-annnoucing-fusionauth-1.30.md

 While the entirety of this feature is too large to cover here, we want to call out a few notable aspects:

-Rate limiting per user for specific requests such as:
+Customizable rate limiting per user for specific requests such as:
  - Failed login
  - Forgot password
  - Send email verification
  - Send passwordless
  - Send registration verification
  - Send two-factor

+ {% include _image.liquid src="/assets/img/blogs/release-1-30/rate-limiting-2.png" alt="Example of the rate limiting settings on the admin dashboard." class="img-fluid" figure=false %}

 Captcha - Uses additional (re)captcha to guard against brute force attacks.
 - Adds a (re)captcha for login pages which use an email/password combination